Home / Blog / Tab Organizer Extensions

 What is the best free Chrome tab organizer extension?

-For quick cleanup, OneTab is the simplest free option.
-For searching through open tabs, Tab Manager Plus is lightweight and free.
-For saving Chrome tab groups, TabGroup Vault's free tier gives you 5 snapshots.
+For everyday organization, start with Chrome's built-in tab groups.
+For quick cleanup, OneTab is simple.
+For open-tab search, Tab Manager Plus is lightweight.
+For saving Chrome tab groups, TabGroup Vault's free tier gives you 10 snapshots.

 Do Chrome tab groups replace tab organizer extensions?

 Not for every workflow.
-Chrome can save and sync tab groups when browsing history and tabs are synced with a Google Account, and closed groups can be reopened from the bookmarks bar or Chrome menu.
+Chrome can automatically save and sync tab group changes across devices when you are signed in with the same Google Account, and sync can be controlled through Open Tabs settings.
 Extensions still help with export, backups, richer search, sessions, and workspace organization.

 Can I use multiple tab organizer extensions at the same time?